Strategic marketing insights from your accounts

 - Which are your star products, your cash cows and your question marks?
 If your accounting codes have been set-up with sufficient granularity, you should be able to see how much revenue each of your products and services has generated.
 With this extra insight, you can start making more informed decisions about which you will promote, which you will develop and which you will test more actively in the market.

 As with all management information, the important thing about these kinds of insights is how you apply them to your decision making and planning.
-At Achaleon we help the directors of software, engineering and tech businesses to develop effective marketing strategies and create the messaging, campaigns and sales tools to implement them.
+I help the directors of software, engineering and tech businesses to develop effective marketing strategies and create the messaging, campaigns and sales tools to implement them.

 Next steps

-If you’d like to discuss how we could help with your marketing, please get in touch.
+If you’d like to discuss how I could help with your marketing, please get in touch.